mysaltern/lifeMate_Core/README.md

 ## Overview

 This project is currently **under development** and forms the backbone of the Digital Doll system.
 It features a set of **microservices** that handle distinct responsibilities while communicating through **Kafka** as the message broker.
-The system is being designed for seamless **containerization with Docker**, ensuring portability and easier deployment.
+The system is fully **containerized with Docker**, ensuring portability, easier deployment, and streamlined scaling.

 ---